21st Century Resumes

 More on crafting accomplishments for your resume can be found in Writing Resume Accomplishments.

 Styles of Resumes

 The traditional, chronological resume is still the most common and it takes the reader through a person’s work experience job by job, starting with the most recent position.
-The standard resume is best for anyone applying for an entry-level position.

 Dealing With the Gap

 For many cancer survivors the most pressing question about resumes is how to deal with gaps.
 The received wisdom is that gaps are deadly on a resume, but due to changes in workplace trends, the economy shifting, the pandemic and so much more many people now have short and long periods without a steady full-time job.

 It is important to remember that your diagnosis is confidential and you do not have to disclose your cancer in an application or interview situation.